 Read our full DJI Mavic 2 Pro and Mavic 2 Zoom review.

 Looking for an inexpensive drone to learn the basics?
-The Blade Nano QX is the best drone for the job, offering a great selection of features for the flier who wants more without spending more than $50.
-The no-frills Blade Nano QX RTF lacks a camera, but it's fast and maneuverable.
+The Tomzon A31 is the best drone for the job, offering a great selection of features for the flier who wants more without spending more than $50.
+The no-frills A31 lacks a camera, but it's fast and maneuverable.
+And, it has some LED lights at the base of each propeller, making it fun to fly day or night.

 We also liked its sturdy blade guards, which help keep it in one piece if it crashes into something.
-However, it has a short battery life of around 7-8 minutes, but through Amazon, you can purchase a pack of four batteries for around $20.
+However, it has a short battery life of around 7-8 minutes, but it comes with a spare battery, so you can keep the fun going longer.

 How to choose the best drone for you